Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Optical conductivity tensor

+Detailed analysis of the CrI$_3$ band structure calculated using GGA+$U$ method (shown in Fig. 7 in Ref.~\cite{Gudelli2019}) allows quantitatively identify the origin of the absorptive components of the conductivity, $\mathrm{Re}\,\sigma_0(\omega)$ and $\mathrm{Im}\,\sigma_{xy}(\omega)$.
+As it was found, they are directly linked to the dipole allowed interband transitions in the system, which is in full agreement with the experimental findings \cite{Huang2017}.
+The peak in Fig.~\ref{fig:conductivity}b is associated with the transition from the occupied state with $-0.1$ eV to the unoccupied one with $1.1$ eV, while the peak at around $1.5$ eV in Fig.~\ref{fig:conductivity}a is attributed to interband transition from the valence band at $-0.4$ eV to the conduction band at $1.1$ eV.
+A detailed analysis of optical transitions within GGA+$U$ approach can be found in Ref.~\cite{Gudelli2019}.

+It should be emphasized that within GGA+$U$ approximation the conductivity of a CrI$_3$ monolayer does not differ qualitatively from the behavior of bulk, as reported in Ref.~\cite{Gudelli2019}, and therefore the results presented in Fig.~\ref{fig:conductivity} can be generalized to situations involving thicker CrI$_3$ layers.
+The conductivity tensor of CrI$_3$ can be also found from calculations based on the $GW$-BSE approximation.
+This level of approximation allows to take into account electron-hole interactions, that are neglected in GGA+$U$ approximation.
+We also provide such analysis below, but we note here that qualitatively these results agree with each other.

-A close inspection of Fig.~\ref{fig:conductivity} clearly reveals that for energies $\omega\lesssim1.2$ eV the transverse component of the conductivity tensor $\sigma_{xy}(\omega)$ is one-two orders of magnitude smaller than the longitudinal one.
+A close inspection of Fig.~\ref{fig:conductivity} clearly reveals that for energies $\omega\lesssim1.2$ eV the off-diagonal component of the conductivity tensor $\sigma_{xy}(\omega)$ is considerably smaller than the diagonal one.
 In addition to that, it is interesting to note that for small energies, the imaginary part of the diagonal component of the conductivity tensor is negative while the real part is small.
-These are conditions that might give rise to the surface plasmon wave generation in CrI$_3$ layer, and this possibility will be discussed below.
+Therefore the surface plasmon waves can potentially be generated in CrI$_3$ layer, and this possibility will be discussed below.